nataliecardot/100-days-of-code/r1-log.md

 ### R1D53

 **Today's Progress:**
 Learned more basic Git Bash commands, discovered some version control terminology, and configured Git (I've already been using Atom and GitHub Desktop to manage repositories on GitHub but am now learning how it's done with the command line).

+### R1D54

+**Today's Progress:**
+Learned how to and practiced creating a git repo and reviewing a repo's history using the command line (Git Bash in my case).